-- 2.5.1 Any requirement of these Standing Orders may be waived by the Council, Cabinet, Cabinet Member or Strategic Director, but only where it is satisfied that there are special circumstances justifying exemption and it is legal to do so. - 2.5.2 All such waivers of these Standing Orders shall be formally minuted. - 2.5.3 A waiver of these Standing Orders cannot circumvent the law and cannot as a matter of law excuse non-compliance with the law.
+- 2.5.1 Any requirement of these Standing Orders may be waived by the Council, Cabinet, Cabinet Member, the Managing Director or Executive Director, but only where it is satisfied that there are special circumstances justifying exemption and it is legal to do so. - 2.5.2 All such waivers of these Standing Orders shall be formally minuted. - 2.5.3 A waiver of these Standing Orders cannot circumvent the law and cannot as a matter of law excuse non-compliance with the law.